Zdpy/Zdpy/README.md

-- 👋 Hi, I’m Zaheer
+- 👋 Hi, I’m Zaheer.
 - 👀 I’m interested in "Data Science", "Data Analytics", "Business Intelligence", "Python","SQL", "VBA Macros" & "SPSS", "Power BI".
-- 🌱 I’m currently learning from life.
+- 🌱 I’m currently learning to keep learning...
-- 💞️ I’m looking to collaborate on Data analysis.
+- 💞️ I’m looking to collaborate on projects which involve Python, SQL, and any analysis.
-- 📫 How to reach me ...@zdpy
+- 📫 How to reach me ...

 <!---
 Zdpy/Zdpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.